codio/site/source/docs/git/remotes.html.markdown

 Most people will want to push to Github and other remote repos.
 There are various ways to manage this within Codio.

+##Remotes and Github
+To work with Github, you need to set up your SSH keys properly as [described here](/docs/settings-prefs/account-settings/public-key/).

 ##I have a remote repo
 If your starting point is a remote repo, then you should create a new project from the Codio dashboard.
 Create Project is an option above your project listings.